Wall Street slides as Fed minutes spark concern

 Still, the S&P 500 has jumped about 6 percent so far this year.
 Many analysts have been expecting the market to ease after the Dow and the S&P 500 came close to all-time highs.

 Energy companies' shares were among the weakest, hurt by disappointing results in the sector and a 2 percent drop in crude oil prices.
-The Energy Select Sector SPDR exchange-traded fund fell 2.1 percent.
+The Energy Select Sector SPDR exchange-traded fund

 Earlier in the day, unconfirmed rumors that a troubled hedge fund was selling assets added some downward pressure to the market.
 The rumors appeared to be unfounded.